Guggyco/guggy-docs/docs/index.md

 ## About Guggy

-Guggy is a service that turns text into a whimsy GIF instantly.
+Guggy is the leader in smart predictive GIFs.

-We use smart tech and NLP to automatically deliver a relevant humorous GIF with the user's text message embedded.
+We use a messaging-oriented NLP engine to analyze a text message, find a relevant GIF and recreate it in real-time with the text on it.

 With Guggy, text is expressed in a graphically, engaging way and enhances messaging experience across multiple apps and platforms.

-Read more at our __[blog](http://goo.gl/UnQy66)__

 Use these docs to learn how to integrate Guggy into your product.